 The new e-Prescription system was designed as a centralized and paperless system to be used by all doctors, patients, and pharmacies.

 The central e-Prescription system was developed by the Estonian state in cooperation with Helmes.

 The information systems of medical practices and pharmacies were integrated and updated by their service providers.
 Helmes also developed a central online interface for doctors and pharmacies who have fewer prescriptions to process or whose developments were not ready by the time of launching the e-Prescription system.

 Launching the e-Prescription System

 Many countries have attempted e-Prescription projects before Estonia and have spent countless hours on establishing an e-Prescription system.
-Estonia launched its e-Prescription service after three years of development and a software development budget of only 300,000 Euros.
+Estonia launched its e-Prescription service after three years of software development.
 The overall project lasted for five years, including all the preparations necessary to issue prescriptions digitally.